bdynamic/Victron_BlueSmart_IP22_Homeassistant/README.md

 ## Adapter
 ### Adapter PCB

-I have just created a little adapter pcb with a level shifter and isolation for RX and TX.
+I have just created a little adapter pcb.
 With this you can use a standard ve.direct cable:
 ![Adapter Schematic](/Images/pcb_schematic.jpg)